Who the hell are you?

 “Poetry and Hums aren’t things which you get, they’re things which get you.” -Winnie the Pooh

-On Being a Horror Author:
+On Being a Dark Fiction Author

 There are two “Oh”s I tend to encounter when meeting new people.
 The first is when people discover that I’m an author: